INT. VEGAS CASINO – NIGHT.

 Familiar?
 It should be.
 It's every other film trailer you'll see this year.

-The goofy female ensemble comedy is in the throes of its big moment, reminiscent of Judd Apatow's early 2000s hot streak of big cast comedies (Anchorman, The 40-Year-Old Virgin, Knocked Up, Superbad etc.), which proved the people had an appetite for more comedy, more stars, and more nonsense.
+The goofy female ensemble comedy is in the throes of its Big Moment, reminiscent of Judd Apatow's early 2000s hot streak of big cast comedies (Anchorman, The 40-Year-Old Virgin, Knocked Up, Superbad etc.), which proved the people had an appetite for more comedy, more stars, and more nonsense.

-Reviewers were incredulous that the characters in Bridesmaids were not written "demure" (The Guardian), or "coy" (Empire), but instead, had "attractive faces of the kind—lined with wrinkles and speckled with freckles—you rarely see in mainstream American cinema" (The Telegraph).
+Reviewers were incredulous that the characters in Bridesmaids were not written "demure" (The Guardian), or "coy" (Empire), but instead had "attractive faces of the kind—lined with wrinkles and speckled with freckles—you rarely see in mainstream American cinema" (The Telegraph).
 Studios were sent scrambling for a piece of the pie.

-But did Bridesmaids earn public and critical praise because it was shocking to see "unconventionally attractive women" making man jokes?
-Probably, yes, as sad as that may be.
+But did Bridesmaids earn public and critical praise because it was shocking to see "Unconventionally Attractive Women" making Man Jokes?
+Probably yes.
+As sad as that may be.
 It certainly wasn't because of its ethnic diversity.

 What really made Bridesmaids special though was the film's consistency and generosity to its audience.
 Jokes that stuck—"I've seen better tennis playing in a tampon commercial"—and characters that didn't fall into parody.
 In another film, Melissa McCarthy's heroically offbeat Megan might've been reduced to throwaway comedic relief.
 In Bridesmaids, she plays a white knight.

 But in larger part, Bridesmaids found success due to the indelible charisma and talent of Kristen Wiig, who expertly traversed the space between ludicrous and relatable.
-So much so her performance reminded hordes of people that, in the words of treasured film critic Roger Ebert, "women are the equal of men in vulgarity, sexual frankness, lust, vulnerability, over drinking and insecurity…" That is to say, human.
+So much so her performance reminded hordes of people that, in the words of treasured film critic Roger Ebert, "women are the equal of men in vulgarity, sexual frankness, lust, vulnerability, overdrinking and insecurity…" That is to say, human.

-These new female characters were all kinds of inept.
-They just could not, for the life of them, adult.
-Apparently, because Abbi Jacobson or Liz Lemon made us laugh with their absurdity, we were going to laugh at any old absurd thing.
-But those earlier comedies were genre-bending and groundbreaking: We weren't laughing just because they were women being hopeless.
+There was, however, an unfortunate shift happening.
+Instead of our lead women being inherently captivating, with jokes that were refreshingly honest and that illuminated the female experience, these new female characters were tragically and theatrically flawed, and this was what made them "funny."
+These new women characters were all kinds of inept.
+They just could not, for the life of them, #adult.
+Apparently, because Abbi Jacobson or Liz Lemon had made us laugh with their absurdity, we were now going to laugh at any old absurd thing a female did.
+But those earlier comedies had been genre-bending and groundbreaking: we weren't laughing just because they were women being hopeless.

-Each film was tossed together like a last minute salad: A conventionally attractive but mildly dysfunctional woman at its center, encircled by a cast of less conventionally attractive and even more dysfunctional women, their kookiness and otherness laid on even thicker than the painfully overt message that these women are funny and also women.
+Each film was tossed together like a last minute salad: A conventionally attractive but mildly dysfunctional woman at its centre, encircled by a cast of less conventionally attractive and even more dysfunctional women, their kookiness and otherness laid on even thicker than the painfully overt message that these women are funny and also women.

-The characters are thrust together by some common goal (a big night, a shared enemy, nothing particularly original or interesting), and proceed to get drunk, objectify men, get into some kind of car chase, say "cock" as often as humanly possible, and make other miscellaneous terrible decisions together.
-It was hard to rationalize such glaring laziness when only 32 percent of speaking roles in 2016 were female.
+The characters are thrust together by some common goal (a big night, a shared enemy, nothing particularly original or interesting), and proceed to get smashed, objectify men, get into some kind of car chase, say "cock" as often as humanly possible, and make other miscellaneous terrible decisions together.
+It was hard to rationalise such glaring laziness when only 32 percent of speaking roles in 2016 were female.

 What sets these films apart from the films that came before them is that suddenly, every single joke leans on the idea that these chicks have fucking lost it!
 They are out of control!
 They've got no idea what they're doing!

-But first: "This summer… Meet the moms… That just want to have… A fun dinner."
-Yes, Fun Mom Dinner is the real name of a real movie set for release later this year, which is, interestingly, not written by men.
-Despite the women at its helm (written by Julie Yaeger Rudd and directed by Alethea Jones), the film's trailer feels like the inevitable (and inevitably disappointing) crescendo to this trend.
+But first: This summer… Meet the moms… That just want to have… a fun dinner.
+Fun Mom Dinner is the real name of a real movie set for release later this year, which is, interestingly, not written by men.
+Despite the women at its helm (writer Julie Yaeger Rudd and director Alethea Jones), the film's trailer feels like the inevitable (and inevitably disappointing) crescendo to this trend.

-I can't help but think of a wood chipper somewhere in a Hollywood boardroom, where the last decade of funny blockbuster films—The Hangover, Crazy Stupid Love, This Is 40—are stuffed into its mouth, blasting the likes of Fun Mom Dinner and Rough Night out the other end.
+I can't help but think of a woodchipper somewhere in a Hollywood boardroom, where the last decade of funny blockbuster films—The Hangover, Crazy Stupid Love, This Is 40—are stuffed into its mouth, blasting the likes of Fun Mom Dinner and Rough Night out the other end.

-Is the mere popularization of the all-female cast enough?
+Is the mere popularisation of the all-female cast enough?
 The more moms in blockbuster comedies, the merrier?
 The more bridesmaids shitting their pants, the better?
 Probably not.
 At least not when Ghostbusters proves we can do better.
-Come on, people: It's called civil rights. _This is the _90s.
+Come on, people: It's called civil rights.
+This is the 90s.